 -Feeling of full bowel even after passing stools

 -Pain in the genitalia

-If you face the above-mentioned difficulties, then it’s time to visit a doctor and get it treated before any further complication arises.
-It is not wise to leave pelvic floor dysfunction unattended as there are high chances of damage to internal organs.
+If you face the above-mentioned symptoms of pelvic floor dysfunction, then it’s time to visit a doctor and get it treated before any further complication arises.
+It is not wise to leave pelvic floor dysfunction unattended as there are high chances of damage to pelvis organs.

 What leads to pelvic floor dysfunction?